sonertari/UTMFW/README.md

 The web user interface of UTMFW helps you manage your firewall:

-- Dashboard provides an overview of the system status.
+- Dashboard provides an overview of system status.
+If enabled, Notifier sends the system status as Firebase push notification to the Android application, [A4PFFW](https://github.com/sonertari/A4PFFW).
 - System, network, and service configuration can be achieved on the web interface.
 - Pf rules are maintained using PFRE.
 - Information on hosts, interfaces, pf rules, states, and queues are provided in a tabular form.